agisga/www.alexejgossmann.com/README.md

 # 0foldcv.com

+This Jekyll static site is hosted on AWS S3 with CloudFront.
-To push edits to AWS S3 do:
+Changes can be pushed to AWS S3 conveniently with the [s3_website gem](https://github.com/laurilehmijoki/s3_website).
+Just do:

 ```
 s3_website push